IbrahimIsman/AirportRepo/README.md

 # AirportRepo

+This file includes the questions listed under documentation on the project, with screenshots of postman, MySql and the risk assessment at the bottom.
+I added Richard to my Jira so he should be able to view my boards and progress.

 Why are we doing this?

   In order to test whether we can make an application with basic crud functionality and test it.